English teaching is a huge industry in France, with thousands of foreign nationals plying their trade in language schools across the country.

-Former Paris prof Jasmine Garside says: “A TEFL certificate is always advisable (although to be honest no one checks if you have one, even though it's stated everywhere), and experience is also usually requested.
+Former teacher in Paris Jasmine Garside says: “A TEFL certificate is always advisable (although to be honest no one checks if you have one, even though it's stated everywhere), and experience is also usually requested.

 "But anyone with basic social skills, a creative approach to the English language, and a few grammar facts up their sleeve, will get through the interview stage, no problem.”

-There are plenty of academies or private language schools out there, including around 300 in Paris alone, but the reality is some are much better than others, and some are worth avoiding completely.
+There are plenty of academies or private language schools out there, with over 300 in Paris alone, but the reality is some are much better than others, and some are worth avoiding completely.

 We could not possibly name and shame academies on these pages, but there are plenty of English teaching blogs out there that do.

 Often it's just a case of trial and error.
 “If you're serious about wanting to get into teaching, then you will find the right place eventually, although you'll probably go through a few bad ones first,” says Englishman Hensen.

 Garside, originally from Scotland, adds: “Look out for corporate crooks.
 Chains of language schools are usually an easy option for getting a quick teaching position, but will not necessarily be the most intellectually stimulating, and will often work out as the worst option financially.”

 3. Go off the beaten path

 It's easier to concentrate your job searches around the established academies, as they often have the biggest staff numbers and turnover of teachers.
 However it might pay off to spend some time looking elsewhere.